Udinese Calcio: Recent history

 In the summer transfer window of 2010, Udinese sold Gaetano D'Agostino, Simone Pepe, Marco Motta, and Aleksandar Luković.
 They also brought in players that proved to be the key to their success in the 2010–11 Serie A; Mehdi Benatia and Pablo Armero, a central defender and wingback, respectively.
 After a poor start to the season, losing their first four games and drawing the fifth, Udinese went on to record their highest points total in history and finished in fourth place, again earning themselves a spot in the Champions League qualifying round.
 Di Natale, with 28 goals, became the first back-to-back capocannoniere since Lazio's Giuseppe Signori accomplished the feat in 1993 and 1994.
 A 0–0 home draw with Milan on the final matchday secured the Champions League spot for Udinese.
 Coach Francesco Guidolin kept his promise of "dancing like Boateng" if they qualified for the Champions League and did a little jig in the middle of the pitch.
 In the Coppa Italia, Udinese lost to Sampdoria in the round of 16 on penalties after the match ended 2–2.

 The 2011–12 season continued in much the same fashion, even though Udinese lost three key players to larger clubs – Alexis Sánchez to Barcelona, Gökhan Inler to Napoli, and Cristián Zapata to Villarreal.
 In the Champions League qualifying round, Udinese were drawn against Arsenal and lost the away leg 1–0.
 At the Stadio Friuli, Udinese lost 2–1, 3–1 on aggregate, and entered the Europa League group stage, Antonio Di Natale missing a penalty that at the time would have taken Udinese through.
 Domestically, Udinese started strong but with their quality shown in defence, conceding the least of all teams after 15 games, only seven.
 For the second consecutive season, Udinese qualified for the Champions League, clinching third place on the final day of the season with a 2–0 away win against Catania.
 In the summer transfer window, key players Kwadwo Asamoah and Mauricio Isla were both sold to champions Juventus.
-The club failed to reach the group stage of the year's Champions League, however, losing on penalties after extra time to Portuguese club SC Braga.
+The club failed to reach the group stage of the year's Champions League, however, losing on penalties after extra time to Portuguese club Braga.
 Antonio Di Natale scored 23 goals to record his third consecutive season with 20+ goals in Serie A.

 Udinese started off the 2012–13 Serie A season in mixed form, with seven draws and three losses in their first thirteen games.
 However, starting in December the team began to pick up wins more frequently, concurrent with Di Natale finding the net on a regular basis.
 After a period of balancing wins with losses, the team went on a phenomenal eight game winning streak to end the season, with Luis Muriel emerging as a key player.
 Like the 2011–12 season, Di Natale again finished with 23 goals, becoming the first player since Gabriel Batistuta, of Fiorentina, to score 20 or more goals in four or more consecutive seasons.